webandco/neos-gulp/README.md

 Hint: As composer type for a theme package we use `"type": "neos-site"`.

+### Global Gulp.yaml
+You can also specify a global Gulp.yaml file in `PROJECT_ROOT/Configuration/Gulp.yaml`.
+The config of this file will be merged into every other specified Gulp.yaml file.
+It is possible to remove global config in a project config file by setting the  config to `null`.

+Additionally, in this file you can add additional packages that should also be processed (some package in `Packages/Application` for example).

 #### Example

-Please check the example file [Gulp.yaml.example](Gulp.yaml.example) for more information.
+Please check the example file [Gulp.yaml.example](Gulp.yaml.example) and [Global_Gulp.yaml.example](Global_Gulp.yaml.example) for more information.

 ## Commands